AstraZeneca Secures $11M+ to Advance a First-in-class Therapy into Phase 2 Clinical Trial for Opioid Use Disorder

-As a company with 90,000 employees and $46 Billion in revenue, AstraZeneca’s R&D team is a world leader in bringing new lifesaving innovations to the market.
-In 2021, the AstraZeneca team began developing a new first-in-class therapeutic candidate for the treatment of opioid use disorders (OUDs), and they recognized that a partnership with the NIH would be instrumental in catalyzing the successful product development and launch.
+With more than 89,000 employees and $54 billion in revenue, AstraZeneca is a world leader in bringing new lifesaving innovations to the market.
+In 2021, the AstraZeneca team initiated development of a new first-in-class therapeutic candidate for the treatment of opioid use disorders (OUDs), and they recognized that a partnership with the NIH would be instrumental in catalyzing the successful product development and launch.
 However, AstraZeneca was not familiar with the NIH cooperative agreement funding opportunity that supports the development of novel medications for the treatment of OUDs.
-Therefore, AstraZeneca reached out to Eva Garland Consulting (EGC) for assistance in preparing a NIH proposal.
+Therefore, AstraZeneca reached out to EGC for assistance in preparing an NIH proposal.

 “It was only with the support of the EGC team that we were able to accomplish this.”